About the Strawbery Banke Museum Internship Program

-Interns in the historic landscape department will participate in daily work ranging from planting, harvesting, and garden maintenance to providing interpretation in our original historic gardens, assisting with our heirloom/organic gardening program, offering garden tours, and working with our staff and volunteers in the historic gardens.
-Additional focused project work will likely include, assisting the curator of historic landscapes with the rehabilitation & reinterpretation of the Teaching Herb Garden (creating and designing corresponding exhibit panels and corresponding educational materials), or helping curators to explore all garden related objects within the museum collection to assess future exhibit potential.
+Interns in the historic landscape department will participate in daily work ranging from planting, harvesting, and garden maintenance to providing interpretation in our historic gardens, assisting with our heirloom/organic gardening program, and working with our staff and volunteers in the historic gardens.
+Additional focused project work will include, assisting the curator of historic landscapes with the development of the new Horticulture Center, a hands-on learning center which includes an heirloom seed lending library.
 More information about our historic gardens at SBM can be found at: http://www.strawberybanke.org/index.php?option=com_content&view=article&id=28&Itemid=84

-Applications for summer positions are due by March 15, 2013.
+Applications for 2016 summer positions will be due by March 1, 2016.
 Applicants will be notified by the end of March.

 Please direct questions and send applications to: